 Fostering public appreciation, understanding and enjoyment

-Yes – another core part of the amazing Act is keeping the biophilia alive – by encouraging us all to care about, value and enjoy nature.
+Yes – another core part of the amazing Act is keeping the biophilia alive – by encouraging us all to care about, value, understand and enjoy nature.
 But it doesn’t stop there.
-Aboriginal culture and heritage are central to the mission and mandate of NSW National Parks so we actively encourage visitors to get out there and learn more about Aboriginal culture, nature, history and heritage.
+Aboriginal culture and heritage are central to the mission and mandate of NSW National Parks so we encourage visitors to get out there and learn more about Aboriginal culture, nature, history and heritage.
 Luckily for us, there are already communities out there enjoying NSW national parks.
 So why not join them?
 Get out there, take your friends and family and cherish it.

 But wait – there’s more!
 We also manage around 9% of the state’s land reserves, ensuring its ecological sustainability.
-Think rangers and field staff, behind the scenes, without applause, working day in day out to preserve the land and wildlife.
+Think rangers and field staff, behind the scenes, working day in day out to preserve the land and wildlife.
 From coast to desert, rainforest to rivers, all over the state, teams of staff, fire officers and volunteers tirelessly plug away to save the lives of humans and animals alike.
 And they do this according to Plans of Management, which are comprehensive, meticulous documents laying out how to achieve the ultimate goal of conservation.
 These Plans of Management are teamed with fire management strategies to cover the protection and conservation of wildlife and property across all NSW national parks.